 Kinesio tape is designed to gently create forces on the surface of the skin which elevate the tissue, relieving the pressures beneath the skin surface, thereby promoting increased circulation to the tissues and structures beneath the area taped.
 To assess the effectiveness of the taping procedure, you will be asked to help with the following:

-The tape is ok to wear in the shower but, please do not rub the tape with a towel or washcloth.
-Blot the affected areas taped.
-Rubbing will cause rolling of the edges of the tape.
+It is ok to wear the tape in the shower, but please do not rub the tape with a towel or washcloth.
+To dry, blot the affected areas taped.
+Rubbing will cause rolling of the edges.
 The cotton fabric will dry in approximately 20 minutes.
-Do not use a hair dryer to dry the fabric as this may in some people, harden the acrylic glue making removal of the tape uncomfortable.
+Do not use a hair dryer to dry the fabric as this may harden the acrylic glue, making removal of the tape uncomfortable.